 The Pliocene epoch (5.33-2.6 Ma) is a frequently targeted interval for palaeoenvironmental reconstructions because it is considered an analogue for future climate change.
-For example, atmospheric CO2 concentrations (380-420 ppmv; Seki et al., 2010; Zhang et al., 2013) and continental configurations during the Pliocene were largely similar to present.
-Detailed proxy and model comparisons for the so-called mid-Piacenzian Warm Period (mPWP, 3264-3025 ka) have been the focus of the Pliocene Research, Interpretation and Synoptic Mapping (PRISM) group (Dowsett et al., 2010, 2013), and reveal that global temperatures were on average 2-4 °C warmer than present (Haywood et al., 2013).
+For example, atmospheric CO2 concentrations (380-420 ppmy; Seki et al., 2010; Zhang et al., 2013) and continental configurations during the Pliocene were largely similar to present.
+Detailed proxy and model comparisons for the so-called mid-Piacenzian Warm Period (mPWP, 3254-3025 ka) have been the focus of the Pliocene Research, Interpretation and Synoptic Mapping (PRISM) group (Dowsett et al., 2010, 2013), and reveal that global temperatures were on average 2-4 °C warmer than present (Haywood et al., 2013).
 This makes the mPWP an excellent interval to investigate a warmer world associated with the scenarios for our (near) future summarized by the Intergovernmental Panel on Climate Change (IPCC, 2014).

-- Our understanding of Pliocene climate is largely based on sea surface temperature (SST) reconstructions (e.g. Dowsett et al., 2012), which indicate that global SSTs were 2-6 °C warmer than present.
-Relatively fewer temperature records exist for the terrestrial realm (Zagwijn, 1992; Salzmann et al., 2013).
-These records also indicate climate was warmer than present, however, these temperatures are less well constrained due to potential confounding influence of humidity on the temperature reconstructions (Guiot, 1990), and the poorer age control on terrestrial sediment sequences.
-There are even fewer studies that examine the phase relations and amplitude of variability in coupled land-sea changes (e.g. Kuhlmann et al., 2006), although this - 2 information is of key interest for understanding heat transport and the hydrological cycle during the Pliocene.
+Our understanding of Pliocene climate is largely based on sea surface temperature (SST) reconstructions (e.g. Dowsett et al., 2012), which indicate that global SSTs were 2-6 °C warmer than present.
+Only a few temperature records exist for the terrestrial realm (Zagwijn, 1992; Salzmann et al., 2013), which also indicate climate was warmer than present, but these temperatures are less well constrained.
+There are even fewer studies that examine the phase relations and amplitude of variability in coupled land-sea changes (e.g. Kuhlmann et al., 2006), although this information is of key interest for understanding heat transport and the hydrological cycle during the Pliocene.
 Sediments on continental shelves receive inputs from both the terrestrial and marine environment, and would thus contain an archive of land-sea climate evolution.
-The 65 North Sea Basin shelf is a site that potentially hosts a combined record of SST evolution and climate change in the North Western (NW) European continent during the Pliocene due to input of terrestrial material by large European rivers and the active subsidence that provides sediment accumulation space (Gibbard, 1988).
-Moreover, significant warming of its waters since the second half of the 20th century (0.6 °C rise on average in the period 1962-2001; Perry et al., 70 2005) indicates the sensitivity of the area for recording climate change.
-The region has been a type area for Pliocene and early Pleistocene terrestrial stages (see overview in Zagwijn, 1992), but most studied sections lack absolute dating and land-sea correlation as they target fragmentary fluvial successions (Donders et al., 2007; Kemna and Westerhoff, 2007).
-However, the shallow marine deposits of the Southern North Sea Basin (SNSB) allow better 75 chronostratigraphy building through integrated palaeomagnetic, isotope, and biostratigraphic approaches (e.g. Kuhlmann et al., 2006; Noorbergen et al., 2015; Donders et al., 2018).
+The North Sea Basin shelf is a site that potentially hosts a combined record of SST evolution and climate change in the North Western (NW) European continent during the Pliocene due to input of terrestrial material by large European rivers and the active subsidence that provides sediment accumulation space (Gibbard, 1988).
+Moreover, significant warming of its waters since the second half of the 20th century (0.6 °C rise on average in the period 1962-2001; Perry et al., 2005) indicates the sensitivity of the area for recording climate change.
+The region has been a type area for Pliocene and early Pleistocene terrestrial stages (see overview in Zagwijn, 1992), but most studied sections lack absolute dating and land-sea correlation as they target deltaic deposits (Donders et al., 2007; Kemna and Westerhoff, 2007).
+However, the shallow marine deposits of the Southern North Sea Basin (SNSB) allow better chronostratigraphy building through integrated paleomagnetic, isotope, and biostratigraphic approaches (e.g. Kuhlmann et al., 2006; Noorbergen et al., 2015; Donders et al., 2018).